rumachan/RSAM/README.md

 ```
 docker start my_rsam
 ```
-In the same way you can create containers for the scripts.
+In the same way you can create containers for the other scripts.

 **Note**: If the SDS archive is mounted using NFS, the NFS mount has to happen before the start of the docker daemon (at least with older versions of docker).
 In case of a remount of the NFS drive the docker daemon therefore has to be restarted: